ArnavK-09/AvatarArchives/README.md

 - **Search Bar**: Use the search bar to locate avatars by name, artist, or any other related keywords.
 It's quick and convenient.

-- **Static & High Quality**: Our avatars are high-quality images, ensuring your digital presence stands out in the crowd.
+- **High Quality**: Our avatars are high-quality images, ensuring your digital presence stands out in the crowd.

 ## 🚍 Live Demo